hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 open coverage/index.html
 ```

-## Costs optimization
+## Costs Optimization

 The test framework can also be used to optimize costs.
-When you execute a test suite, Clarinet keeps track of all costs being computed when executing the `contract-call`, and display the most expensive ones in a table:
+When you execute a test suite, Clarinet keeps track of all costs being computed when executing the `contract-call`, and displays the most expensive ones in a table.

-To help developers maximizing their test coverage, the test framework can produce a `lcov` report, using `--coverage` flag.
+To help developers maximize their test coverage, the test framework can produce a `lcov` report, using `--coverage` flag.
 You can set it in the scripts in the project `package.json`:

 ```json
   "scripts": {